Building type

 - Wall coatings and cladding spraying to refresh tired elevations

-Work on an occupied school or public building is planned with access, segregation and site conduct first, so pupils, staff and the public are kept safely apart from the works.
+Work on an occupied school or public building is planned with access, segregation and conduct first, so pupils, staff and the public are kept safely apart from the works.
 Larger jobs are frequently timed to half-terms and summer holidays, so the survey and programme are built around the academic or service calendar rather than dropped on a working week.

 We work on commercial and industrial buildings across the UK.
-Whether your site sits in Oxfordshire, the South West, the Midlands or further afield, the route is the same: a free site survey first, then a written recommendation.
-See the areas we cover for examples of the towns and cities we work in.
+Whether your site sits in Oxfordshire, the South West, the Midlands or further afield, the route is the same: a free survey first, then a written recommendation.
+See the areas we cover for the towns and cities we work in.

 Related support